Creator-Solutions/Orchestra-Framework/README.md

  <img alt="GitHub repo file count (file type)" src="https://img.shields.io/github/directory-file-count/creator-solutions/Orchestra-Framework">
 </p>

-<p align="center">Originally a personal practice project, this framework has<br> evolved into a robust and scalable codebase, designed to accelerate and enhance the development of any project.</p>
+<p align="center">Originally a personal practice project, this framework has evolved into a robust and scalable codebase,<br>designed to accelerate and enhance the development of any project.</p>
 <br/><br/><br/>

 ## About this project